DHTMLX/gantt-docs/data/desktop/critical_path.md

 02_extensions/03_critical_path.html
 }}

-Checking if a slank between tasks
+Checking if a slaсk between tasks
 ---------------------------------------

 To check how much time (in the current [duration unit](api/gantt_duration_unit_config.md)) a task has before it starts to affect other tasks , use the api/gantt_getslack.md method: